TBR-Development/BackRoomCogs/README.md

 ## Cogs List

-- **waifuim**: Get random images from waifu.im
+- **waifuim**: Get random images by tag from Waifu.IM API
+- **purge**: Simple purge command for Red DiscordBot

 ## Contribution

 If you have any ideas, feel free to clone the repo and open a PR.
 I'm happy to add new cogs in.
+We will add contributors into our contributors list and credit them for any additions and/or changes made.

+### Contributors

+- **PhantomNimbi**: `waifuim`, `purge`

 [PHANTOMNIMBI]: https://github.com/PhantomNimbi